jithendray/jithendray.github.io/index.md

 ## About

-Hi, I'm Jithendra, a software engineer passionate about building scalable & efficient data systems.
+Hi, I'm Jithendra.
+I work as a Data Engineer at [NeenOpal Inc.](https://www.neenopal.com/) where I implement cloud-based ETL and data warehousing solutions for a global clientele.
+I've successfully delivered end-to-end projects across diverse industries—including logistics, ed-tech, and finance — delivering scalable and efficient data pipelines and architectures.

-I have over 3 years of experience in implementing cloud-based ETL and data warehousing solutions, specializing in AWS cloud engineering and data analytics.
+I'm passionate about bridging the gap between software engineering and data analytics.
+The fusion of these fields excites me as it enables me to build robust, scalable systems that handle vast amounts of data with efficiency and precision.
+I believe this approach unlocks the hidden potential within data, empowering organizations to make informed, data-driven decisions.

-When I'm not working, I listen to heavy metal, write music reviews on [cursed collection](https://cursedcollection.github.io), play with <a href="/images/judas.jpg">Judas, my cat</a>.
+In general, I believe in the famous Stoic reflection, "Memento Mori" (remember you must die).
+This encourages me to remember that tomorrow is not promised, live now, embrace the temporality of it all, and seize each moment with purpose and intention.

-.
+Outside of work, I find great joy in listening to metal music, watching horror movies, reading philosophy, and plating with my cat - <a href="/images/judas-2.jpg">Judas</a>.